pytorch/serve/docs/large_model_inference.md

 ## Serving Large Hugging Face Models Using Accelerate

 If working with large Hugging Face models but have limited resources, you can use accelerate to serve these models.
-To achieve this, you would need to set `low_cpu_mem_usage=True` in the config.json file.
+To achieve this, you would need to set `low_cpu_mem_usage=True` and set the `device_map="auto" in the setup_config.json file.

 For more information on using accelerate with large Hugging Face models, see [this example](https://github.com/pytorch/serve/tree/master/examples/large_models/Huggingface_accelerate).